 Prior to providing services at an event, all first-time student volunteers will be oriented to CHAMP policies and procedures and instructed in performance of any assessment and intervention procedures that they will be assisting with.
 This orientation and instruction will be provided by one or more faculty members from the partnering academic institution.
 If a student's faculty member will not be at the event or will not be the primary clinical supervisor at the event, then the faculty member should complete the skills checklist (included in the "Forms" section of this manual) and email the checklist to the supervisor at least one day prior to the event.
-All student volunteers who will be involved with exercise instruction will be strongly encouraged to complete Otago online training via AHEC Connect.
-Students should not lead a participant's session without first observing/ assisting with a complete participant screening.
+All student volunteers who will be involved with exercise instruction will be strongly encouraged to complete Otago online training via AHEConnect.